Madrid doesn't ask permission to be itself, and neither will you.

 The legal picture is as good as it gets.
 Spain legalized same-sex marriage and full adoption rights in 2005 — over two decades ago.
 Comprehensive anti-discrimination protections cover employment, housing, and public services.
 The 2023 Ley Trans allows self-determined gender recognition from age 16 without medical gatekeeping, making Spain one of the most progressive countries in the world for trans rights.
 This isn't aspirational legislation collecting dust — Madrid's health and administrative services are genuinely equipped to honor it.
 For the full legal framework, Spain's Ministry of Equality maintains updated LGTBI resources.

 The cultural reality matches the law.
 This is not a city where legal protections exist in tension with street-level attitudes.
 Central Madrid — Chueca, Gran Vía, Sol, Malasaña, Retiro — is genuinely, casually accepting of same-sex couples and gender-nonconforming people in a way that doesn't require explanation or adjustment.
 PDA in Chueca is completely normalized at all hours.
 On Gran Vía and around Sol, same-sex couples holding hands or kissing attract approximately zero attention.
-Malasaña's bohemian crowd treats queer presence as completely unremarkable.
+Malasaña's bohemian crowd treats LGBTQ+ presence as completely unremarkable.
 In the upscale Salamanca district, the demographic skews more conservative, but discreet affection is entirely comfortable.
 The only places where you might get an occasional stare are outer suburban commuter areas — and even there, the worst case is a look, not a confrontation.

 The schedule.
 Madrid genuinely doesn't start until midnight.
 If you walk into Why Not? on Calle de las Infantas at 11pm you will be dancing completely alone, and not in a liberating way.
 Do as locals do: terraza drinks at 10, bars at midnight, club at 2am — and plan for the metro to be running again by the time you leave.
 This isn't a suggestion; it's how the entire city functions.

 A resource worth knowing: Stop into COGAM at Calle de las Infantas 40, even if you don't need anything specific.
-It's a real community center with support groups, events, and a noticeboard that reflects what's actually happening in Madrid's queer scene far more accurately than any travel app.
+It's a real community center with support groups, events, and a noticeboard that reflects what's actually happening in Madrid's gay scene far more accurately than any travel app.
 The staff are genuinely helpful for navigating anything from health services to legal questions to finding the right party.

 What it actually feels like on the ground